tsaarni/reloading-keystore/docs/implementation-description.md

 That results in these native resources not being freed in timely manner.
 The application can even run out of file descriptors e.g. during unit test execution where a lot of short-lived keystores might be instantiated, or worse, in production.

-Second complication is related to the way how the underlying credential files are updated.
+The second complication is related to the way how the underlying credential files are updated.
+Different events will be emitted by the watch depending on the update scheme.
+Reloading will quietly fail to happen if the user chose a scheme that the implementation did not support.

+Example update schemes include:
+1. User may overwrite the existing credential files in place with new content.
+2. User may create temporary credential file(s) and then rename them to replace original file(s).
+3. User may swap the credential files by manipulating symbolic links, either on the individual file level or directory level.
+4. User may swap the credential files by renaming the parent directory.

-The update must be done atomically to avoid loading corrupted files or loading a pair of PEM credentials where certificate does not match the private key since the files were read in the middle of update.
+The update must be done atomically to avoid loading corrupted files or loading a pair of PEM credentials where the certificate does not match the private key since the files were read in the middle of the update.
-There are different schemes to achieve the atomic file swap.
+Not all the above update schemes guarantee atomic file swap.
+This may need to be compensated by the implementation if a non-atomic file swap scheme needs to be supported.

 In case of Kubernetes `Secret` volume mount, symbolic links are set up pointing to a directory that will be swapped.
 The content of all the files change atomically at the time of the directory swap.
 As a consequence of the atomic swap, the credential files cannot be monitored directly.